CapibaraZero/docs/docs/ir/emulate_signal.md

 CapibaraZero is able to emulate many protocols but also RAW signal that cannot be decoded by the capibaraZero.

+Upload the signals that you want to emulate in your SD under /IR/signals

 # Requirements

 - ESP32-S3